Don't Close Your Eyes (Kix song)

-"Don't Close Your Eyes" is a power ballad by the American glam metal band Kix from their fourth studio album, Blow My Fuse (1988).
-It was written by Bob Halligan Jr., John Palumbo, and Donnie Purnell.
+"Don't Close Your Eyes" is a power ballad by American hard rock band Kix from their fourth studio album, Blow My Fuse (1988).
+It was written by Kix's bassist Donnie Purnell in collaboration with noted hard rock/heavy metal songwriter Bob Halligan Jr. and Crack the Sky frontman John Palumbo.

 The song remains Kix's most successful single release, peaking at #11 on the Billboard Hot 100.
 It is the group's only top 40 hit, resulting in them frequently being called a one-hit wonder.